-We have audited the financial statements, set out on pages 3 to 19, of the Science and Technology Center in Ukraine as at 31 December 2008 at the request of the Board of Governors.
-The financial statements comprise the Statement of Revenues and Expenditure, the Balance Sheet, the Statement of Cash Flows, Accounting Policies and the Notes to the financial statements.
+We have audited the financial statements, set out on pages 3 to 23, of the Science and Technology Center in Ukraine as at December 31, 2009 at the request of the Board of Governors.
+The financial statements comprise the Balance Sheet at this date, the Statement of Revenues and Expenditure and Statement of Cash Flows for the year ended 31 December 2009, Accounting Policies and the Notes to the Financial Statements.